mheberger/upstream-delineator/README.md

 ## <a name="step7">6.
 Review results</a>

-The script can output watersheds in several different geodata formats, as long as it is supported by `GeoPandas`.
-Shapefiles are popular, ut I recommend **GeoPackage**, as it is a more modern and open format.
+The script can output several different geodata formats, as long as it is supported by `GeoPandas`.
+Shapefiles are popular, but I recommend **GeoPackage**, as it is a more modern and open format.
+**Feather** is another lightweight, portable data format.
 To get a full list of available formats, follow the directions [here](https://geopandas.org/en/stable/docs/user_guide/io.html#writing-spatial-data).

 ## <a name="step8">7.
 Run again to fix any mistakes</a>

-Automated watershed delineation often makes mistakes.
+Automated watershed delineation is often incorrect.
-The good news is that these errors can often be fixed by slightly moving the location of your watershed outlets.
+The good news is that errors can often be fixed by slightly moving the location of your watershed outlets.

-Repeat steps 4 to 7 by creating a new CSV file, or modifying your existing file, using revised coordinates.
+Repeat steps 3 to 6 to create a new outlets CSV file, or modifying your existing file, using revised coordinates.
 The script will automatically overwrite existing files without any warning, so first make sure to back up anything you want to save.